 Company-associated participants = 750 Euro

-Announcement of Part I (Theory) course in March 2021:
+Announcement of Part I (Theory) and Part 2 (Practical) courses in 2021

 International Zebrafish and Medaka Course (IZMC)

 Fish models have increasingly gained importance in biomedical research during the last few decades.
 Particularly two teleost species, zebrafish (Danio rerio) and medaka (Oryzias latipes) have become essential model systems for analyzing gene function in vertebrates.
 Their suitability for forward genetics especially their small size, the transparency of the embryos and the extra-uterine development made them ideal systems for systematic studies of developmental processes.
 In the meantime these fish have also provided many disease models that allow the study of pathophysiological processes in real time and at high cellular resolution in the intact embryo.